jtilly/mex/README.md

 # mex
-Examples on how to use mex files in Matlab on Linux and Mac OS
+Examples on how to use mex files in Matlab on Linux and Mac OS X

 ## Fortran (ifort)
 This is a simple example program that computes Fibonacci numbers in both Fortran and Matlab

- * Edit `fortran/makefile.linux` or `fortran/makefile.osx' in particular make sure that `MDIR` points to your Matlab installation
+ * Edit `fortran/makefile.linux` or `fortran/makefile.osx` and make sure that `MDIR` points to your Matlab installation
- * Compile the mex file using `make -f makefile.linux` on Linux and `make -f makefile.osx` on Mac OS X
+ * Compile the mex file using `make -f makefile.linux` on Linux or `make -f makefile.osx` on Mac OS X
  * Run `fortran/main.m` in Matlab

 #### Example